WSIB Insights: Rising Injury Costs and the Need for Ergonomic Training

 The decline in minor injuries suggests that remote work environments may reduce exposure to physical hazards like slips, repetitive strain injuries, or equipment-related incidents.
 However, remote work introduces new ergonomic risks, such as poor workstation setup, which can lead to chronic issues if not addressed.

-• Invest in ergonomic assessments.
+Invest in ergonomic assessments.

-• Provide safety & ergonomic training.
+Provide safety & ergonomic training.

 Why Proactive Ergonomics Matters

-Investing in ergonomics can:
+Investing in ergonomic training can:

-• Reduce repetitive strain injuries (RSIs) and other workplace injuries
+Reduce repetitive strain injuries (RSIs) and other workplace injuries

-• Improve employee comfort and productivity
+Improve employee comfort and productivity

-• Lower the frequency and severity of claims
+Lower the frequency and severity of claims

-• Help maintain or reduce WSIB premiums
+Help maintain or reduce WSIB premiums

-Proactive ergonomics is not just a safety measure—it’s a strategic investment in cost control and workforce well-being.
+Proactive ergonomics is not just a safety measure it’s a strategic investment in cost control and workforce well-being.

 Final Thoughts: Turning WSIB Data into Action